A Set-Matrix Duality Principle for the Dirac Equation

 At a choice of the above matrices, the solutions of an equation (\ref{8}) reflect, in the case of both vector [8] and axial-vector [9] types of fermions, the same characteristic features of quantum mechanical helicity operator $\sigma{\bf p}_{s}=s|{\bf p}_{s}|,$ which indicate to a unified principle that

+However, the fact that the classical Dirac equation includes the usual mass, energy, and momentum would seem to require one to raise the question about the structure of matrices $\alpha=\gamma_{5}\sigma$ and $\beta$ as to whether there exists any connection between their definition and the spontaneous mirror symmetry violation.
+At the same time, a very form of each of matrices (\ref{11}) is not singular from the mathematical viewpoint.

-But for $\alpha,$ $\beta$ and $\gamma_{5},$ the definition (\ref{10}) is not singular.
-They can in the chiral presentation of the Weyl [12] have the following form:
+Therefore, it seems that $\alpha,$ $\beta,$ and $\gamma_{5}$ can in the chiral presentation of the Weyl [11] have the following form:

-In both presentations (\ref{10}) and (\ref{12}), as we can expect from simple reasoning, an equation (\ref{8}) cannot change his mirror structure, so that there exists so far unobserved relation between the solutions.

-Our purpose in a given work is to follow the logic of an equation (\ref{8}) in the presence of (\ref{12}) both from the point of view of vector C-invariant particles and on the basis of C-noninvariance of axial-vector types of neutrinos.
-This does not exclude simultaneously from the discussion the ideas of chiral invariance in the dynamical nature dependence of spontaneous mirror symmetry violation.
+Our purpose in a given work is to follow the mathematical logic of so far unobserved relations between the solutions of an equation (\ref{8}) in the presence in it of either the matrices (\ref{11}) or the matrices (\ref{13}) both from the point of view of vector C-invariant types of neutrinos and on the basis of C-noninvariance of axial-vector types of neutrinos.
+They will be illuminated in sections 3, 4, and 5 including their generality.
+This does not exclude of course from the discussion a theory in which a set comes forward as a criterion for matrices, and a matrix is none other than a criterion for sets.
+It will be presented in sections 6, 7, and 8, recognizing that in them, a role of hitherto latent set-matrix duality principle appears.
+In section 9, we make some concluding remarks.

+However, we cannot define their structure until the very logical set of the used mathematical concepts has an exact definition.

+{\bf 2.
+Preliminaries} \\{\bf 2.1 \it Internally disclosed sets of an imaginary space} To define at the new level the mathematical notion of a set, one must refer to the mathematical notion of what unites [12] all of its elements in a unified whole as a latent object of unification, because it without this refers to fully casual sets in which there is no internal disclosure.
+A class with a latent object of unification of its elements refers to fully regular sets having internal disclosure.
+In any of them [13,14], an empty class [15], not having any element is necessarily present.

+{\bf Definition 1.} A latent algebraical object of unification of one set is the second set, such that it consists of conserving sizes of the same defined symmetry of elements of both sets.

+{\bf Definition 2.} A latent geometrical object of unification of one set is the second set, such that it consists of conserving points of the same defined line of elements of both sets.

+{\bf Definition 3.} The sets are called fully regular or internally disclosed ones if each of them corresponds to one pair of the algebraical and geometrical objects of latent unification of its elements.

+{\bf Definition 4.} The sets are called fully casual or internally undisclosed ones if none of them has neither the algebraical nor geometrical objects of latent unification of its elements.

+{\bf Lemma 1 (Theorem on the smallest nonempty set).} No single fully regular set from the same element exists without an internally disclosed set of a higher cardinality.

+Another of the structural contradictions between these sets [13,14] is that a space comes forward as a set of those objects, the existence of which follows from the fundamental mathematical principles.

+But there is no single nonempty space in nature, for which a definitely symmetrical number axis [13,14] would not correspond.
+If such a space is an imaginary one, the latter makes it possible to introduce the notion of an imaginary number axis [13], allowing one to formulate and prove the theorem on the basis of its internal disclosure.

+To show this, we must at first define [13] the mathematical notion of an imaginary space expressing the ideas of the symmetry laws about how to each type of positive (negative) number on an imaginary axis corresponds a kind of higher (lower) point.